 Even a person who spends the requisite hours in bed may not be getting sufficient sleep.
 A common culprit is obstructive sleep apnea (OSA), which interrupts the body’s respiration during the sleep cycle.
 Individuals with OSA get less deep sleep and REM sleep over the same period of time as persons who don’t have OSA.

 2. Excessive Alcohol Consumption

 Excessive drinking has a number of negative health effects.
 You probably know about several of them, but you can add depressed testosterone levels to that list.

-Alcohol attacks cells in the testicles known as Leydig cells, which produce testosterone.
-When overrun by alcohol, the body will try to cope with it by diverting a coenzyme called nicotinamide adenine dinucleotide (NAD+), which is capable of metabolizing alcohol in a way that other enzymes can’t.
-Another job of NAD+ is to synthesize testosterone.
+Alcohol affects cells in the testicles known as Leydig cells, which produce testosterone.
+When overrun by alcohol, the body will try to cope with it by diverting a coenzyme called nicotinamide adenine dinucleotide (NAD+), which is capable of helping alcohol metabolism in a way that other enzymes can’t.
+Another job of NAD+ is to help synthesize testosterone.

 It doesn’t stop there.
 Alcohol increases production of the stress hormone cortisol, which correlates with low testosterone levels.
-It also increases the production of endorphins, which contributes to the euphoric feeling produced by intoxication, but also suppresses testosterone production.
+It also increases the production of endorphins, which contribute to the euphoric feeling produced by intoxication, but also suppress testosterone production.

-As if that weren’t enough, scientists suspect that alcohol may be a catalyst for more rapid conversion of testosterone into estrogen.
+As if that weren’t enough, scientists suspect that alcohol may help in the more rapid conversion of testosterone into estrogen.

 Moderate alcohol consumption—1-2 drinks per day—does not correlate with observed decreases in testosterone levels.